 - Include bitter foods in your meals

-Including bitter foods such as rocket, spinach, kale, radish, dill and fennel all work by stimulating your gastric juices.
+Bitter foods such as rocket, spinach, kale, radish, dill and fennel all work by stimulating your gastric juices.
 Add them to your meals every day.

 - Manage your stress levels